gitlabhq/gitlabhq/doc/integration/kerberos.md

 ## Configuration

 For GitLab to offer Kerberos token-based authentication, perform the following prerequisites.
+You still need to configure your system for Kerberos usage, such as specifying realms.
+GitLab will make use of the system's Kerberos settings.

 ### GitLab keytab